-As I mentioned before, this beach with its calm waters and sandy beaches are ideal for families.
-But it gets even better; there is a marvelous playground as well as a grassy park with picnic tables.
+As I mentioned, this Beach is ideal for families with its calm waters and sandy beaches.
+But it gets even better; there is a fantastic playground and a grassy park with picnic tables.

-La Jolla Shores Hotel, situated north of the parking lot offers luxurious beach tents for their patrons to rent.
+La Jolla Shores Hotel, situated north of the parking lot, offers luxurious beach tents for patrons to rent.